Tobacco Education & Outreach Coordinator

 - Cultural competency around LGBT communities and communities of color.

-- Background knowledge of HIV prevention and sexual health is expected.
+- Background knowledge of healthy eating and active living is expected.

 - Spanish-language spoken and written proficiency is preferred but not required